fpechon/UCLouvain-LACTU2110/README.md

 `conda env create -f environment.yml`
 An environment called `lactu2110` will be created.

-Then, you can launch jupyter notebook with
+Then, you can activate the environment with `conda activate lactu2110` and launch jupyter notebook with `jupyter notebook`
-`jupyter notebook`

 ### Long version